jpwrobinson/OpenDerby/README.md

 #### How can I use Open Derby?

 Anyone can run their own Open Derby!
 We do suggest that the lead organizer is a senior PhD student, post-doc, or PI who already has some experience with using Github.
-All participants should also have a basic understanding of coding.
+All participants should also have a basic understanding of coding in R or Python.

 More details on running your own event [here](/3_how_to_run_derby.md)